zxkane/servers/README.md

 - **[Scholarly](https://github.com/adityak74/mcp-scholarly)** - A MCP server to search for scholarly and academic articles.
 - **[SearXNG](https://github.com/ihor-sokoliuk/mcp-searxng)** - A Model Context Protocol Server for [SearXNG](https://docs.searxng.org)
 - **[Snowflake](https://github.com/isaacwasserman/mcp-snowflake-server)** - This MCP server enables LLMs to interact with Snowflake databases, allowing for secure and controlled data operations.
+- **[Solana Agent Kit](https://github.com/sendaifun/solana-agent-kit/tree/main/examples/agent-kit-mcp-server)** - This MCP server enables LLMs to interact with the Solana blockchain with help of Solana Agent Kit by SendAI, allowing for 40+ protcool actions and growing
 - **[Spotify](https://github.com/varunneal/spotify-mcp)** - This MCP allows an LLM to play and use Spotify.
 - **[Stripe](https://github.com/atharvagupta2003/mcp-stripe)** - This MCP allows integration with Stripe for handling payments, customers, and refunds.
 - **[TMDB](https://github.com/Laksh-star/mcp-server-tmdb)** - This MCP server integrates with The Movie Database (TMDB) API to provide movie information, search capabilities, and recommendations.